micepram/micepram/README.md

 I was a Honours Biochemistry student who has turned into a Computer Science Engineer!
 I love to work on projects to make an impact in the Machine Learning, Artificial Intelligence & Bio-Engineering field.
 I am passionate about developing products with a hands-on approach that can make a real world impact.
 - 🔭 I’m currently learning Machine Learning & exploring Neural Networks with Python!
 I am also experienced with Google Cloud Platform, having recently completed both the tracks of the #30DaysOfGoogleCloud Program!
 - 🌱 I’m currently starting to learn Data Structures and Algorithms!
 I am also starting to learn Android development using Kotlin and have a keen interest in Web development!
-- 👯 I’m looking to collaborate on a tech projects in any domain!
+- 👯 I’m looking to collaborate on tech projects in any domain!
 - 🤔 I’m looking for help with creating an POSIX Argument Parser Parsify using Python 3!
 - 😄 Pronouns: She/Her